Water Cube: Post-2008 Olympics usage and legacy

 In 2018, it was reported that the venue had achieved revenues of 124 million yuan (about US$18 million), and has been breaking even for years.

 2022 Winter Olympics

 The venue in its new curling configuration.

 The Water Cube hosted the curling events during the 2022 Winter Olympics and Paralympics, a configuration nicknamed the "Ice Cube".
 After Beijing was awarded the Games, work began on renovations to the facility to allow it to be converted to a curling rink, including the addition of ice-making equipment and other necessary climate control and monitoring systems.

-It hosted its first event in this configuration, the China Junior Curling Open, in December 2019.
+It hosted its first event in this configuration, the China Junior Curling Open, in December 2019, just two years prior to the 2022 Winter Olympics.